 Laser scanning technologies are rapidly altering dramatically the availability of measurements about forest stand dynamics.
 It is and will be possible to acquire detailed and precise 3D representations of individual trees in different phases of forest growth at low cost.
 Such data provides means to effectively monitor forests in 4D and offers prospects and challenges especially to models of forest dynamics that work at sub-crown level.
-This meeting focuses on interaction of 3D forest models and laser scanning data.
-All aspects of this broad topic are suitable for the meeting.
-The topic of databases and experiments for identification of 3D models will also be covered.
+This meeting focused on interaction of 3D forest models and laser scanning data.
+The topic of databases and experiments for identification of 3D models was also be covered.

-The 3D Tree Models for Forest Dynamics workshop is organized in Helsinki, Finland on January 9th and 10th, 2020.
-The event is co-organized by the Natural Resources Institute Finland (LUKE) and Inverse Tampere at Tampere University (TAU), the aggregation of the recently merged Tampere University of Technology and University of Tampere.
+The 3D Tree Models for Forest Dynamics workshop was organized in Helsinki, Finland on January 9th and 10th, 2020.
+The event was co-organized by the Natural Resources Institute Finland (LUKE) and Inverse Tampere at Tampere University (TAU), the aggregation of the recently merged Tampere University of Technology and University of Tampere.

 Themes and topics

 The programme includes presentations and poster sessions, and some time for discussions.
 The three sessions are